Data Types in C

 Data Types in C Language with Examples

-In this article, I am going to discuss Data Types in C Language with examples.
-Please read our previous article, where we discussed the Variables in the C Program.
-As part of this article, you will learn what are Data types in C, their type, and when and how to use Data Types in C Program with examples.
+In this article, I will discuss Data Types in C Language with Examples.
+Please read our previous article discussing the Variables in the C Program.
+As part of this article, you will learn what Data types in C, their type, and when and how to use Data Types in C Programs with examples.

-Data types are used to store data temporarily in the computer through the program.
-In the real world, we have different types of data like integer, floating-point, character, string, etc. To store all these types of data in the program to perform business required calculations and validations we need the concept data types.
+Data types are stored temporarily in the computer through the program.
+In the real world, we have different types of data like integer, floating-point, character, string, etc. We need the concept data types to store all these types of data in the program to perform business-required calculations and validations.

 How to Declare a Variable in C?

 In the declaration of every variable, it is mandatory to specify its data type.
-If you just look at the syntax of the variable you will understand, the variable declaration is consisting of two parts i.e. the data type which is important followed by the identifier which is as follows.
+If you look at the variable syntax, you will understand that the variable declaration consists of two parts, i.e., the data type, which is followed by the identifier, as follows.

 Syntax: DataType Identifier;